Languages of Africa

 There are several other small families and language isolates, as well as creoles and languages that have yet to be classified.
 In addition, Africa has a wide variety of sign languages, many of which are language isolates.

 Around a hundred languages are widely used for interethnic communication.
-These include Arabic, Somali, Amharic, Oromo, Igbo, Swahili, Hausa, Manding, Fulani and Yoruba, which are spoken as a second (or non-first) language by millions of people.
+These include Arabic, Swahili, Amharic, Oromo, Igbo, Somali, Hausa, Manding, Fulani and Yoruba, which are spoken as a second (or non-first) language by millions of people.
+However that is changing because the is an awakening and such languages like Yoruba and Hausa languages are spoken as first language in various communities in Nigeria and Africa.
 Although many African languages are used on the radio, in newspapers and in primary-school education, and some of the larger ones are considered national languages, only a few are official at the national level.
 In Sub-Saharan Africa, most official languages at the national level tend to be colonial languages such as French, Portuguese, or English.

 The African Union declared 2006 the "Year of African Languages".

 Language groups

 Most languages natively spoken in Africa belong to one of the two large language families that dominate the continent: Afroasiatic, or Niger–Congo.
 Another hundred belong to smaller families such as Ubangian, Nilotic, Saharan, and the various families previously grouped under the umbrella term Khoisan.
 In addition, the languages of Africa include several unclassified languages and sign languages.

 The earliest Afroasiatic languages are associated with the Capsian culture, the Saharan languages are linked with the Khartoum Mesolithic/Neolithic cultures.
-Niger-Congo languages are correlated with the west and central African hoe-based farming traditions and the Khoisan languages are matched with the south and southeastern Wilton industries.
+Niger-Congo languages are correlated with the west and central African hoe-based farming traditions and the Khoisan languages are matched with the south and southeastern Wilton culture.